Dan Walker (broadcaster): Television

+claims of discrimination and harassment on grounds of race and sex, was withdrawn when the parties reached a mutual agreement before any evidence was heard.
+Vanderpuije withdrew her allegations against Walker in return for being paid an undisclosed amount of money by Channel 5 and ITN.
+Walker said: "I firmly feel that I should never have been pulled into this; however, I was fully prepared to go to tribunal and defend the allegations which were levelled at me.
+I will be forever grateful to those who were kind enough to go on the record with their accounts of working alongside me."

 Charity work

 Walker is an active patron of several charities including the Sheffield Children's Hospital charity, and attended an event for the cause in 2012, at Sheffield City Hall, alongside fellow University of Sheffield Alumna Jessica Ennis-Hill.

 In 2019, Walker climbed Mount Kilimanjaro for Comic Relief with a number of other celebrities, including Dani Dyer, Ed Balls, Shirley Ballas, Alexander Armstrong and Anita Rani.

 Personal life

 Walker lives in Fulwood, Sheffield.
 He has been married to Sarah since 2001.
-The couple met at Sheffield University and they have three children, two daughters and a son.
+The couple met at Sheffield University and they have two daughters and a son.
 He supports Crawley Town.

 He is a practising Christian who has maintained his position not to work on Sunday throughout his career.

 In February 2023, Walker was taken to hospital after being in a collision with a car while cycling in Sheffield.
 He later said that wearing a helmet saved his life.